cleanroom-team/cleanroom-rs/crates/cli/initialize_files/unknown_README.md

    Make sure the variables are sensible:

-- `CLRM_ARTIFACT_DIRECTORY` needs to be the absolute path to some directory where the finished artifacts will be stored.
+- `CLRM_ARTIFACTS_DIRECTORY` needs to be the absolute path to some directory where the finished artifacts will be stored.
 This needs several GB of space!
 - `CLRM_BOOTSTRAP_DIR` is the directory you created above -- leave commented